garyhurtz/cmp_kitty/README.md

 These evaluate tabs and windows according to their titles.
-By default, *cmp-kitty* always includes content from tabs and windows titled *"cmp-include"*, and always excludes content from tabs and windows titled *cmp_exclude*, regardless of state.
+By default, *cmp-kitty* always includes content from tabs and windows titled *"cmp-include"*, and always excludes content from tabs and windows titled *cmp-exclude*, regardless of state.

 The [Kitty docs](https://sw.kovidgoyal.net/kitty/remote-control/) detail how to set tab and window titles using scripts.
-This plugin includes a command that sets a window title to *cmp_exclude*:
+This plugin includes a command that sets a window title to *cmp-exclude*:

     :CmpKittyExcludeWindow